beskikoo/project-euler/README.md

 ## TL;DR

-Let's dive in Together... we have got a way to go, indeed a very very long journey.
+Let's dive in Together... we have got a way to go, a very very long journey.

 - Not so short [List of solutions](solutions.md)